9 things to consider when changing your sofa…

 Most sofa manufacturers will offer an upfront free-of-charge guarantee.

 At sofa.com this lasts for 12 months for the fabric, and a lifetime for the frame (against manufacturing defaults).
 You can also opt to buy a separate 5-year fabric protection guarantee, which protects against damage and stains.
 It costs around £70 for a two-seater sofa.
-Also, a good air conditioning unit can be a factor in your sofa's life.

 There are also steps you can take on your own to look after your sofa.
 “If possible, rotate the seat cushions to keep wear even,” advises Byrne.
 “And, even if removable covers are machine washable, it’s much better to dry clean them to avoid shrinking or colour fading.”